Deutsche Bank restructuring to cost up to $5.6 billion: source

 “We will update all stakeholders if and when required,” the bank said.

+That is because they are focused on the investment bank, a unit that has struggled to generate sustainable profits since the 2008 financial crisis.

+The bank is planning to shrink or shutter equity and rates trading businesses outside Europe, sources have said.

-Reporting by Tom Sims; Editing by Elaine Hardcastle
+Reporting by Tom Sims; Editing by Elaine Hardcastle and Michelle Martin